$\varphi$-Calculus: Object-Oriented Formalism: Related Work

 \citet{bancilhon1985calculus} suggested an object calculus as an extension to relational calculus. \citet{jankowska2003anotheroop} further developed these ideas and related them to a Boolean algebra. \citet{leekwakryu1996transform} developed an algorithm to transform an object calculus into an object algebra.

-However, all these theoretical attempts to formalize OO languages were not able to fully describe their features, as was noted by~\citet{nierstrasz1991towards}: ``The development of concurrent object-based programming languages has suffered from the lack of any generally accepted formal foundations for defining their semantics.''
-In addition, when describing the attempts of formalization, \citet{eden2002visual} summarized: ``Not one of the notations is defined formally, nor provided with \nospell{denotational} semantics, nor founded on axiomatic semantics.''
-Moreover, despite these efforts, \citet{ciaffaglione2003reasoning,ciaffaglione2003typetheories,ciaffaglione2007theory_of_contexts} noted in their series of works that a relatively little formal work has been carried out on object-based languages and it remains true to this day.
+However, all these theoretical attempts to formalize OO languages were unable to fully describe their features, as was noted by~\citet{nierstrasz1991towards}: ``The development of concurrent object-based programming languages has suffered from the lack of any generally accepted formal foundations for defining their semantics.''
+The visual and architectural notations often used to model object-oriented designs fare worse still: \citet{eden2002visual}, surveying them, observed that ``Not one of the notations is defined formally, nor provided with \nospell{denotational} semantics, nor founded on axiomatic semantics.''
+Moreover, \citet{ciaffaglione2003reasoning,ciaffaglione2003typetheories,ciaffaglione2007theory_of_contexts} noted in their series of works that, at the time, relatively little formal work had been carried out on object-based languages.
+Mechanized treatments have appeared since---among them a machine-checked model of a Java-like language, virtual machine, and compiler~\citep{klein2006jinja}---yet a compact object calculus whose own meta-theory is machine-checked remains uncommon.

+What sets \phic{} apart from the surveyed formalisms is therefore not broader feature coverage, which it deliberately forgoes (\cref{sec:future}), but this uniformity together with a confluence result certified in Lean~4 (\cref{thm:normalization-confluent}).